Key cross border infrastructure projects

 - Third PCI list: Regulation (EU) 2018/540 of 23 November 2017

-In April 2020, the Commission published the technical document for the 4th PCI list, which provides a technical description of all projects, information on promotes and commissioning dates.
+In April 2020, the Commission published the technical document for the 4th PCI list, which provides a technical description of all its 149 projects (100 electricity transmission and storage, 6 smart grid deployment, 32 gas, 6 oil and 5 cross-border carbon dioxide networks), information on promotes and commissioning dates.
+The PCI process is ongoing with a view to assess and select candidate projects for the 5th PCI list expected by end of 2021.

 Before and during the implementation of PCIs, comprehensive impact assessments and public consultation processes are organised with a wide range of stakeholders, especially citizens and NGOs.
-The results of the public consultations are available here:
+The results of these consultations carried out for the preparation of the PCI lists are available here:

 - 2019 Consultation on the list of candidate PCI for oil